FAQS - Frequently Asked Questions

 Are there any special guidelines, rules or restrictions for staying in a petite B&B?

-It is each guest’s responsibility to respect the B&B or apartment and treat it as their own.
+It is each guest’s responsibility to respect the B&B and treat it as their own.
 To be mindful of guests next door and noise and to ensure they leave the apartment as tidy and clean and intact as they found it.
-Our apartments are the private property of individuals who care very deeply for their B&Bs and apartments and wish for the guest to treat it kindly.
-Once you check-in, you should consider yourself a guest and act responsibly to avoid damage to walls, sheets, couches, appliances, towels, etc. You will be charged if you do not maintain the apartment in good order and appearance, with full respect to the property and belongings of the owner.
-If any damages occur, you will be charged.
+Our B&Bs are the private property of individuals who care very deeply for their B&Bs and wish for the guest to treat it kindly.
+Once you check-in, you should consider yourself a guest and act responsibly to avoid damage to walls, sheets, couches, appliances, towels, etc.

-Are there any other special features I need to know about the B&Bs and apartments before booking?
+Are there any other special features I need to know about the B&Bs before booking?

 Typically Parisian and Portuguese apartments are known to be on the smaller side with thinner inner walls.
 Guests must not choose a shared B&B or apartment if they feel they will experience lack of space or privacy in any way.
 Petite Paris will help advise of the specific layouts in shared scenarios if guests request, I.e where the guest room is positioned in the home (next to other ooms or the lounge etc) about private or shared areas and entires, about sound within the apartment etc.